rudenoise/counting/README.md

 A set of tools in go/golang for counting things.

-A first attempt at a well structured and tested application for statically analysing code-bases.
+A first attempt at a well structured, and tested, application for statically analysing code-bases.

 install
 -------